God Can Use MS as a Blessing

 I’m someone who wants to be in total control of my life.
 I don’t like the unexpected.
 I plan everything.
 I do not leave things to the last minute just in case something might come up.
 I like to know what’s happening and I want to have closure.
-One of the hardest things for me to learn as my caregiving requirements have increased is how to handle not being in control.
+One of the hardest lessons I had to learn as my caregiving requirements have increased was to let go of being in control.
 I’ve had to learn to trust God.
-I’ve had to learn that I cannot do everything myself.
-I have to acknowledge that I am not superwoman, and I need help.
+Learning that I could not do everything myself was a tough lesson and one I continued to battle.
+Recognizing I’m not superwoman and I need help must be re-learned almost daily.
 It’s through all that I’ve had to learn that I have realized my greatest blessings.

-When Lynn and I got married, we both loved the churches we belonged to before marriage, so we decided rather than either of us give up our church home, we would find another one.
+When Lynn and I got married, we both loved the churches to which we belonged before our marriage.
+Therefore, we decided rather than either of us give up our church home, we would find another one.
 We looked around but felt the most at home at Gethsemane Church of Christ in Mechanicsville.
 We both liked to sing, and I wanted to act.
 Lynn was a very talented tenor, and I was a passable alto, so we joined the choir.
 Through that, we became part of the cast annually for a Christmas dinner theater.
 We also joined the handbell choir, and Lynn became the drummer for the church praise band.
 I helped with the start-up of a support group called Discover Freedom (the group was initially started to support people with addictions but was soon found to help people with all types of needs).
 I also helped create a drama team and helped both write and present many of the scripts.
 We were at church 4 out of seven days and loved it.
-We made so many friends and received so many blessings from participation.
+We made lots of friends and received many blessings from participation.

 Our children are always doing things for us and helping us out.
 Our parents and siblings do the same.
-So as you can see, we have had a blessing upon blessing.
-Though God hasn’t chosen to remove Lynn’s MS, He has given us so much instead, and when I can’t do things myself, He sends someone along to help me/us out.
+As you can see, we have blessings upon blessings.
+Though God hasn’t chosen to remove Lynn’s MS, He has been there for us throughout the journey, helping us each step along the way.
+When I can’t do things myself, He sends someone along to help me/us out.